marcotrevi/ItemGenerator/README.md

 - integrals
     - primitives
     - definite integrals
+# Error types
+## class: nomenclature
+## class: arithmetic
+- basic operations with integers
+    - sum/difference/product/quotient error: generic calculation error: 2+5 = 3 or 2*3 = 7
+    - difference error: minus sign not considered: -4+5 = 9 or 5-3 = 8
+    - difference error: multiplication instead of difference: 5-3 = -15
+    - product error: sum instead of product, with correct sign rule: 2*3 = 5 or (-3)*5 = -8 or 2*(-3) = -5
+- basic operations with fractions
+    - sum/difference
+        - classic error of summing/subtracting numerator & denominator: 1/2 + 3/4 = (1+3) / (2+4)
+    - product/division
+    - simplification
+- powers of integers and fractions
+    - evaluation
+    - properties:
+        - product/division of same-base powers
+        - product/division of same-exponent powers
+        - power of a power
+- n-th roots
+    - evaluation
+    - taking in/out from roots
+    - rationalization
+- logarithms
+    - evaluation
+    - properties:
+        - logarithm of a product/division
+        - logarithm of a power
+        - change of base

 # Complexity management
 Each item has its own complexity.
 The complexity of an item is a integer vector: each coordinate represents an item paramenter.